VS-dev-cpu/Toaster/ToasterChan/README.md

-# Toaster Chan Discord Bot
+# `Toaster Chan` Discord Bot

-This is our community bot

-It is responsible for having fun on the server
+Our Community Bot, responsible for having fun on the server

-It can play music and hang out with the members
+Tasks:
+- music player
+- image generator
+- other fun stuff